momentum-xyz/ubercontroller/docs/database/general.md

 │ ├── users
 │ │ └── db.go
 │ └── worlds
 │   └── db.go
 ```

 ### Queries
-<mark>Queries are only being executed when they need to, every database transaction is synchronized with the memory storage.
-This means that instead of querying the database directly, the controller will check if the requested data is already present in memory before executing a new query.</mark>
+Queries are only being executed when they need to, every database transaction is synchronized in memory.
+This means that instead of querying the database directly, the controller will check if the requested data is already present in memory before executing a new query.